HalabiDaniel/daniels-boilerplate/README.md

 ## Environment Setup

 Check the `.env.example` file to understand what environment variables and API keys are needed for the project.

+## Editing the Theme (colors, fonts, and more)

+The website uses an organized CSS theme, which I obtained from https://tweakcn.com/.
+The way the website's elements work is by referring to the variables in /app/globals.css.
+To change the website's main colors typography, visit https://tweakcn.com/, create a theme for free, and copy the CSS code into your globals.css (or use their terminal command).
+This will apply the changes to all elements across the website.
+If you still need to edit specific elements, all you need to do is open the element file (e.g., `button-elements.tsx`) and edit the component's style.

 ## Authentication Setup (Clerk)